kaylee-k/blogify/README.md

   }
 }
 ```
-- By parameterizing the listener type with `<T extends Component>`, we ensure that our drag-and-drop interactions remain flexible and type-safe across various components.
+- By parameterizing the listener type with `<T extends Component>`, we ensure flexibility and type safety in drag-and-drop interactions across various components.

 ### 4. Event-Driven Interactions